shtuk41/HoloLens/README.md

 # HoloLens
 Collection of toy projects showing holograms or UWP applications in Microsoft HoloLens 2.
-This is cool technology, unfortunately discontinued.
+This was a cool technology, unfortunately Microsoft discontinued it.